OutSystems/docs-product/src/deliver-mobile/app-shield/protection-features-description.md

 * **What happens:** On positive detections blocks the app from running.
 If **ExitOnURL** is configured, an URL, which the app developer can use to inform the app end-user, is opened upon blocking the app.
 See [Configuring an exit URL for a blocked app](https://success.outsystems.com/Documentation/11/Delivering_Mobile_Apps/Harden_the_protection_of_mobile_apps_with_AppShield/Configuring_an_exit_URL_for_a_blocked_app)
 * **Is it configurable?:** No.

-### Screenshot protection

-* **What it does:** Blocks the creation of both user and system screenshots.
-* **What happens:** For Android, when trying to mirror the screen or trying to take screenshots of the application, a black screen is shown instead.
-For iOS, On positive detections blocks system screenshots.
-* **Is it configurable?:** Yes, this protection feature can be disabled.
-See [AppShield Configuration](https://success.outsystems.com/Documentation/11/Delivering_Mobile_Apps/Harden_the_protection_of_mobile_apps_with_AppShield#configuration)

 ## Android

 Protection available specific to Android apps.